A Straightforward Guide for Modern Merchants

 - Motivations — What motivates them to get out of bed in the morning?
 What keeps them at a job for a long period?
 What are they looking for in their work environment?

-3. Drill down on company culture
+3. Tighten up your company culture

 You know your company is awesome.
-Now it’s time to let potential candidates know it too.
+Now it’s time to let potential candidates know it, too.

 Here’s how to make sure your company culture is worthy of awesome applicants: